project-ecc/ecchat/quickstart.md

 	#BALANCE

+14 - View how many unique nodes have communicated with ececho:

+	#USAGE

-14 - Text with a / prefix is a command to ecchat:
+15 - Text with a / prefix is a command to ecchat:

 	/help - lists all / commands
 	/keys - info on recall, replace, erase, scroll and exit

-15 - While you are chatting with ececho, take a note of your routing tag which you'll need to give to someone else wishing to chat with you via ecchat:
+16 - While you are chatting with ececho, take a note of your routing tag which you'll need to give to someone else wishing to chat with you via ecchat:

 	/tag